eerolindbohm/fullStack2022/readme.txt

-this is the repository for all mu fullstack exercises!
+this is the repository for all my fullstack exercises!